dfki-in-icc/5G-PRACH-Smart-Jammer/common/utils/LATSEQ/README.txt

 latseq_log_to_file() is the function run in the logger thread.
 It writes log_elements in the log file.

+ASSUMPTIONS
+- All the point and latseq module run on the same machine (to don't have to synchronize clock of different machines)
+- Clock give by asm rdtsc is same for all the CPU cores (constant_tsc)

 USAGE
 0) Add a new measure point in the code with
 #include "common/utils/LATSEQ/latseq.h"